dy/spect/readme.md

 > elements = $( scope? , selector? , callback? )<br/>

-Selector observer, creates live collection of elements matching the `selector`.
-Optional `callback` is triggered for each new element matching the selector.
-If `callback` returns a teardown, it is run when the element is unmatched.
+Creates live collection of elements matching the `selector` in `scope`.
+Optional `callback` is triggered for each new matched element with optionally returned teardown.

 * `selector` is a valid CSS selector.
 * `scope` is optional element to narrow down observation, an _HTMLElement_ or a list of elements (array or array-like).